 Please install a good anti-virus/anti-spyware on your PC, especially if you're using the Windows Operating System.
 Always keep it up-to-date and scan your PC regularly.

 Do not accept files from strangers on IMs (IE: MSN, Yahoo Messenger), or anywhere for that matter, and don't click on any untrusted links they give either.
-Such links may persuade you to download and install programs that can record your passwords and send it to them.
+Such links may persuade you to download and install programs such as keyloggers that can record your passwords and send it to them.